bodsvei/Team-10-M-M-s-TrailBlazers-2024/README.md

-# TrailBlazers 2024 - Math Section
+# TrailBlazers 2024 Mogambo's Mavericks (M&M's)

-Welcome to the **TrailBlazers 2024** repository!
+Welcome to the **Team 10 : Mogambo's Mavericks (M&M's)** repository!
 This repository is dedicated to the **Math Section** of the Aerodynamics Club at BITS Goa.
 Our focus is on analyzing designs and refining the associated computations using Python to ensure accuracy and efficiency in our aerodynamic projects.

 ---

-## About TrailBlazers 2024
-TrailBlazers 2024 is our annual aerodynamics competition aimed at innovating, designing, and showcasing state-of-the-art aerodynamic solutions.
-This repository plays a critical role in the competition as it houses all the mathematical computations and code that support the team's design analysis.

----

 ## Team Members
-The **Math Section** team comprises:
+The team comprises:

-1. [Your Name]
-2. [Teammate 1 Name]
-3. [Teammate 2 Name]
-4. [Teammate 3 Name]
-5. [Teammate 4 Name]
-6. [Teammate 5 Name]
-7. [Teammate 6 Name]
-8. [Teammate 7 Name]

-Together, we form a dynamic team passionate about pushing the boundaries of aerodynamics through robust mathematical analysis and computational precision.
+1. **Aditya Kushawala aka.
+Mogambo**  (Structural Design)
+2. Aarush Dhumale  (Structural Design)
+3. Arjun Thakur  (Structural Design)
+4. Aarush Kohli  (Aerodynamics)
+5. Aditya Tambe  (Aerodynamics
+6. Rehan Siddiqui  (Aerodynamics)
+7. Anirudh Singh Air  (Math)

 ---